VRay92/YOLO.id/README.md

 Features:
 * Homepage:
 - Filters events by category or location
-- Search bar with debounce
+- Search bar with debounce.
 - Pagination to limit displayed events.

 * Event Detail: